 While those features were “must haves” for the clinical side of the deployment, IT was looking for a more reliable solution that wasn’t constantly breaking down.
 A Google search brought them to Cybernet Manufacturing, and more specifically, the CyberMed NB22 hot swappable battery powered medical computer.

 The team quickly discovered that the NB22’s batteries offered up to 21 hours of run-time without needing to recharge, it could be VESA mounted to their carts, and the IP65 touch glass lent itself to easy disinfection.
-Also, the antimicrobial housing protects itself from harmful microbes.
 The only box left to check was reliability, and time would tell if Cybernet rose to that challenge as well.

 After more than a year and a half since they deployed their first batch of units, the IT team at Midwest Health hasn’t reported a single issue.
 The reliability check box had been officially checked and it wasn’t just the IT team that reported back great results.